Table of Contents

 One new challenge parents and teachers are facing is how to connect children to educators from home.

 Zoom has released the 40-minute time limit on free Basic accounts for K-12 schools affected by COVID-19, allowing students to work with their teachers and classmates through video conferencing.
-Calendly is offering free integrations with Zoom and GoToMeeting accounts through June.
+Calendly is offering free integrations with Zoom and GoToMeeting accounts.

 With these combined tools, educators are working with parents and students to set up virtual classroom time.
 We’ve seen 1:1 lessons, like tuba practice, and whole-classroom video show & tell hours.